oVirt/ovirt-site/source/feature/instance-types.html.md

 #### User workflow

-*   Change VM tab to expose “New VM” button rather than “New Server” and “New Desktop”
+*   Change VM tab to expose “New VM” button that replaces the existing “New Server” and “New Desktop”

 <!-- -->